hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 This proposal is for the integration of a threshold signature scheme into the consensus nodes to allow them to create a private/public key pair for the ledger that can be used to sign blocks and construct block proofs.
 The private key must be a secret that no one knows.
 The public key is known by all and functions as the ledger id.
-The consensus nodes must be able to aggregate their individual signatures on a message into a valid ledger signature for the message that is verifiable by the ledger id.
+The consensus nodes must be able to aggregate their individual signatures on a message into a valid ledger signature that is verifiable by the ledger id.
 Through signing a block with the ledger private key, we can use Merkle Proofs to extend the signature to cover the contents of the block and the state changes processed in that round.
 This forms the basis of Block Proofs and provides a way for external parties to verify that certain facts are true on the ledger at a particular point in time.
 Part of our goal is that users could write EVM smart contracts that can verify the Block Proofs and make decisions based on their claims.

 | Metadata           | Entities                                   |
 |--------------------|--------------------------------------------|